Troubleshoot S.M.A.R.T hard drive error

 A Quick-Recap:

-So, with these methods, you can reset or get rid of the SMART error on your computer.
-These errors indicate mishandling of your drives.
+So, with these methods, you can reset or eliminate the SMART error on your computer.
+These errors indicate the mishandling of your drives.

-However, you can avoid these errors just by using the drive in a proper way and monitoring it on regular basis.
+However, you can avoid these errors by adequately using the drive and monitoring it regularly.
 Remo Optimizer tool will help you in that way as it keeps track of your hard drive stats.
-Also, monitor / manage data on the drive and keep your hard drive far away from failure.
-Thus avoiding the unwanted hard drive errors and lessening the chances of failures.
+Also, monitor/manage data on the drive and keep your hard drive away from failure.
+Thus avoiding unwanted hard drive errors and lessening the chances of failures.